NUFE-AIAG/SBT/README.md

 Please cite our paper if you use this dataset in your work:

 @article{Wang2020,
- title={Symmetric Binary Tree Based Co-occurrence Texture Patterns Mining for Fine-grained Plant Leaf Image Retrieval},
+ title={Symmetric Binary Tree Based Co-occurrence Texture Pattern Mining for Fine-grained Plant Leaf Image Retrieval},
  author={Chen, Xin and Wang, Bin and Gao, Yongsheng},
  journal={Pattern Recognition},
  volume = {},